Common Shop Dusts

 Repeatedly inhaling low to moderate levels of solvents can irritate the respiratory tract.
 Because of their drying effect, solvents can also interfere with the lung’s natural ability to clean themselves of impurities.
 When inhaled in high concentrations, solvents may depress the central nervous system.
 This is called narcosis.
 Symptoms of overexposure range from nausea and irritability to something that resembles alcohol intoxication.
 Continued overexposure to particularly toxic solvents can lead to loss of consciousness, permanent brain damage and death.

 Some solvents give off a strong odor when highly concentrated, while others do not.
-Even for those that do, you may not notice the odor after you are exposed to it for a few hours, or if you have a cold.
+Even with those that do, you may not notice the odor after you are exposed to it for a few hours, or if you have a cold.
 If you notice a strong odor while using a solvent, vapors may already be too highly concentrated and you will need to ventilate more or use a supplied-air respirator.
 Many milder solvents are being developed to replace the more hazardous solvents.
 If the manufacturer of solvent claims its product can be used on the skin, you should follow instructions carefully, and wash afterward with warm, soapy water.

 OSHA sets Permissible Exposure Limits (PELs) for chemicals, based on the amount or vapor level a worker can safely be exposed to in a given time period.
 The American Conference of Governmental Industrial Hygienists also sets exposure levels based on an 8-hour time-weighted average, called Threshold Limit Values or TLVs.
 These values are expressed in parts of contaminant per million parts of air.